telerik/xaml-docs/controls/radpdfviewer/features/digital-signature.md

 ## Signature Field

 The information about a digital signature in a document is stored in a signature field, which can be obtained through the **AcroForm** property of the document.
-This field exposes a property called Signature, which is responsible for signing and validating.
+This field exposes a property called Signature, which is responsible for validating.

-## Signature Validation
+## Validation

 In the PDF document model, the validation is performed per signature.
 For a valid signed document is considered one that has not been changed after the signing and all of its certificates have valid trusted root certificate.